CosmaVergari/os161-vm/README.md

 ELF File reads + Swapfile reads == Page Faults (Disk)
 ```

-The function `vmstats_init` is used to initialize the array of counters acquiring the lock and to activate the stats setting `stats_active = 1`.
+The function `vmstats_init()` is used to initialize the array of counters and to activate the stats tracking `stats_active = 1`.
 The spinlock `stats_lock`is initialized statically.

-The specified counter is incremented via the function `vmstats_inc` to which the proper array index is passed as parameter.
+The specified counter is incremented via the function `vmstats_inc()` to which the proper array index is passed as parameter.

 # Addressed problems
 TODO: Qua descriviamo i problemi che abbiamo risolto

 # Tests

 We ran different tests in order to check the correctness of the virtual memory manager, both in basic and stress cases.
-We also tried to isolate the components of the manager that we were testing such as faulting and swapping.
+We also tried to isolate the components of the manager that we were testing such as faulting, swapping and TLB replacement.

-These are the tests in testbin that we ran :
+These are the tests in `root/testbin` that we ran :

 - palin
 - sort